DavidNash2024/Win32xx/samples/MDIFrameDemo/Readme.txt

    - Each MDI child type has a different menu and icon
    - Each MDI child type has a different view window
 * Handling a MDI child's OnClose to provide an opportunity to save data before the MDI child's window is closed.
+* Using a drop down menu with a toolbar button.